gh9869827/fifo-dev-common/README.md

 Shared core utilities for all `fifo-dev` repositories, under the `fifo_dev_common` namespace.

 This package is designed to support the `fifo-dev` ecosystem with minimal dependencies.
-It provides the following for runtime type checks and casting, docstring parsing, and LLM tool support:
+It provides the following for runtime type checks and casting, docstring parsing, LLM tool support, serialization, and socket utilities:

 - `strict_cast()`: Runtime-enforced type casting.
 - `class MiniDocStringFunction`: Lightweight parser for Google-style function docstrings.
 Extracts minimal structured information for runtime type checking of arguments and return values—useful for LLM-based function calling and agent execution without third-party dependencies.
 - `class MiniDocStringClass`: Lightweight parser for Google-style class docstrings.
 Extracts the short and detailed description along with a list of declared `Attributes:` as raw name/type/description triples.
 - `class ReadOnlyList`: Immutable wrapper for list-like data.
 - `@tool_handler` / `@tool_query_source`: Decorators for defining tools and query sources in LLM-based agents.
+- `@serializable` decorator and `FifoSerializable` base class: Efficient binary serialization and deserialization for dataclasses, supporting primitives, enums, optional fields, arrays, and nested objects.
+- `recv_all(sock, n)`: Efficiently receive exactly `n` bytes from a socket-like object supporting `recv_into()`.
 - `class FifoEvent`: Base class for binary-serializable events, with factory deserialization and class registration for cross-system use.

 ---